Easy30 min📋 9 steps🛠 6 tools

 Warning

-If the cartridge feels stuck, use a cartridge puller tool ($12 at hardware stores) rather than forcing it.
-Prying with a screwdriver can crack the cartridge body and damage the brass valve seat underneath — a much costlier repair.
+If the cartridge feels frozen in place, do not force it with pliers.
+Use a cartridge puller tool ($10-15 at hardware stores) to avoid cracking the cartridge body or damaging the brass valve seat — a much more expensive repair.

-Take the old cartridge to the hardware store for an exact match.
-Most faucet manufacturers (Moen, Delta, Kohler) sell branded replacement cartridges.
-Search the faucet brand plus the model name printed on the faucet body.
-For ball-type faucets, buy a complete repair kit that includes the ball, springs, seats, and O-rings.
+Take the old cartridge or worn parts to the hardware store for an exact match.
+Most major brands (Moen, Delta, Kohler, American Standard) sell branded replacement cartridges and repair kits.
+Search for the faucet brand plus model number printed on the faucet body.
+For ball-type faucets, buy a complete repair kit that includes the ball, springs, seats, and O-rings — it's only a few dollars more than individual parts and ensures everything is fresh.

 Pro Tip

-Having a photo of the cartridge on your phone saves enormous time at the hardware store.
+Having a photo of the old cartridge on your phone saves enormous time at the hardware store.
+Generic "universal" parts often don't fit precisely — brand-specific replacements are worth the extra dollar or two.

 Pro Tip

-If there's still a slight drip, the valve seat inside the faucet body may be worn.
-A seat wrench ($8) can resurface it in minutes, or a plumber can replace the entire faucet for around $150-200 including labor.
+If there's still a slight drip after replacing the cartridge, the valve seat inside the faucet body may be pitted or worn.
+A valve seat wrench ($8) can resurface it in minutes, or a replacement seat runs about $5.

 Community Tips